House sparrow: Habitat

 The house sparrow is closely associated with human habitation and cultivation.
 It is not an obligate commensal of humans as some have suggested: birds of the migratory Central Asian subspecies usually breed away from humans in open country, and birds elsewhere are occasionally found away from humans.
 The only terrestrial habitats that the house sparrow does not inhabit are dense forest and tundra.
 Well adapted to living around humans, it frequently lives and even breeds indoors, especially in factories, warehouses, and zoos.
 It has been recorded breeding in an English coal mine 640 m below ground, and feeding on the Empire State Building's observation deck at night.
 It reaches its greatest densities in urban centres, but its reproductive success is greater in suburbs, where insects are more abundant.
 On a larger scale, it is most abundant in wheat-growing areas such as the Midwestern United States.

 It tolerates a variety of climates, but prefers drier conditions, especially in moist tropical climates.
 It has several adaptations to dry areas, including a high salt tolerance and an ability to survive without water by ingesting berries.
 In most of eastern Asia, the house sparrow is entirely absent, replaced by the Eurasian tree sparrow.
 Where these two species overlap, the house sparrow is usually more common than the Eurasian tree sparrow, but one species may replace the other in a manner that ornithologist Maud Doria Haviland described as "random, or even capricious".
 In most of its range, the house sparrow is extremely common, despite some declines, but in marginal habitats such as rainforest or mountain ranges, its distribution can be spotty.

 Behaviour

 Social behaviour

 The house sparrow is a very social bird.
 It is gregarious during all seasons when feeding, often forming flocks with other species of birds.
-It roosts communally and while breeding nests are usually grouped together in clumps.
+It roosts communally while breeding nests are usually grouped together in clumps.
 House sparrows also engage in social activities such as dust or water bathing and "social singing", in which birds call together in bushes.
 The house sparrow feeds mostly on the ground, but it flocks in trees and bushes.
 At feeding stations and nests, female house sparrows are dominant despite their smaller size, and they can fight over males in the breeding season.